MiracleInvoker/AlphaGen/readme.md

 ## 📜 License

-This project is licensed under the Apace License 2.0.
+This project is licensed under the Apache License 2.0.
 See the `LICENSE` file for details.